In general, arm’s-length expenses that are incurred wholly and exclusively for the purposes of the trade are

 Once a payment is ‘included’ in the recipient location, no deductibility restrictions apply.
-The definition of “inclusion” covers not just payments that are subject to tax in the overseas jurisdiction, but also payments to exempt foreign entities, such as pension funds and government bodies.
+The definition of 'inclusion' covers not just payments that are subject to tax in the overseas jurisdiction, but also payments to exempt foreign entities, such as pension funds and government bodies.
 Furthermore, payments to entities that are located in a jurisdiction that does not impose tax on payments from sources outside that jurisdiction are treated as included.
-A CFC-type charge imposed under the laws of another territory are also treated as included.
+A controlled foreign company (CFC)-type charge imposed under the laws of another territory is also treated as included.

 Where a double deduction mismatch outcome arises, no restriction should apply if the payment can be offset against 'dual inclusion income'.
 This is income that is subject to tax in both Ireland and the jurisdiction where the mismatch arises.
 While imported mismatches, covering payments that fund hybrid mismatches outside of Ireland, can also result in restrictions, these do not apply where payments are made to other EU member states.